OmarMiniesy/Notes/Security/Web Application Security/Authentication.md

 > The process of verifying the identity of a user.

 * Knowledge Factors: Something you know like a password.
-* Possesion Factors: Something you have like a security token.
+* Possession Factors: Something you have like a security token.
 * Inherence Factors: Something you are like biometrics.

 > Authentication is verifying that a user is who they claim to be.